How Is Umbrella Take Home Pay Calculated? A Guide for 2026-27

 Annual assignment rate: £350 x 5 days x 46 weeks = £80,500

-Gross pay: £71,830 – £11,809 = £59,421 (before PAYE)
+Gross pay before PAYE: £71,830 – £11,809 = £59,421

-Gross pay including holiday pay: £59,421 + £8,670 = £68,091 annual gross
+Gross pay including holiday pay: £59,421 + £8,670 = £68,091 a year

 How salary sacrifice affects your take-home

-Using the example above, say you sacrifice an extra £200 per month into your pension.
-Your gross pay for tax purposes drops by £2,400.
-You save income tax at 40% on £2,400 (if you're a higher rate payer): £960.
-You also save employee NIC at 2% on £2,400: £48.
-Total saving: £1,008 per year.
+Using the example above, if you sacrifice another £200 a month into your pension, your gross pay for tax purposes falls by £2,400.
+You save £960 in income tax at 40% and £48 in employee NIC at 2%.
+The total saving is £1,008 a year.

 At the basic rate, the tax saving is 20%.
-That's £480 in income tax plus £192 in NIC.
-Total saving: £672 per year.
+That is £480 in income tax plus £192 in NIC.
+The total saving is £672 a year.

 How NMW limits salary sacrifice